danpetersen-ghub/Hugo_Blog/content/posts/let-const.md

 +++
 categories = []
 date = 2022-08-25T08:00:00Z
-description = "In ES6 these replace the Var keyword.
-This is because they have an added feature block scoping." tags = [] title = "LET and CONST"
+description = "In ES6 these replace the Var keyword. " tags = []
+title = "LET and CONST"